Why Disability Insurance Matters

 What Affects Your Premium?

 Disability insurance premiums depend on your age, health, occupation, benefit amount, and elimination period (the waiting period before benefits begin).
-Office workers pay less than those in physically demanding jobs.
+Office workers typically pay less than those in physically demanding jobs.
 Choosing a longer elimination period (90 days vs 30 days) significantly reduces your premium.